tomita-ychr/simple-selenium-checker/README.md

 #### clear

-This clears the input contents of `input[type=text]` or `textarea`.
+This action clears the contents of `input[type=text]` or `textarea`.
 Also, use this to clear the checkbox or multiple selectable select tags.

 ```js
   {actions: [